Political and electoral system of CR

 The current president, elected in 2023, is Petr Pavel.

-Role of the Prime Minister
+The Prime Minister

-The Cabinet: Parties, names and function
+The Cabinet: Parties, people and roles

 ODS